clusterlink-net/clusterlink/website/content/en/docs/main/tutorials/bookinfo/index.md

 ## Enable cross-cluster access

-In this step, we enable connectivity access for the BookInfo application by connecting the Product Page service (client) to the Reviews-V2 service (server1) and Reviews-V3 (server2).
+In this step, we enable connectivity access for the BookInfo application by connecting the productpage service (client) to the reviews-v2 service (server1) and reviews-v3 (server2).
 We establish connections between the peers, export the reviews service on the server side, import the reviews service on the client side, and create a policy to allow the connection.

 Note that the provided YAML configuration files refer to environment variables